The following article has been contributed by Kaylah Cruz-Herrera, a birth, and postpartum doula.

 A doula is a non-medical professional who helps women and their partners throughout pregnancy and birth.
 A doula can help you and your partner identify and articulate your most important birth preferences and teach you and your partner comfort measures for labor pain.
 During labor, a doula can help you manage early labor at home and determine when is the best time for you to transfer to the hospital.

-There are currently three practicing doulas in Amman:
+There are currently two practicing doulas in Amman: